nobregas/ecommerce-app/back/README.md

     refactor create product to when cat doesnt exist return correct error

+    refactor add product only if has stock

+    add remove entire item at cart

     refactor add product to cart when prod doesnt exist return correct error

     pagination